 Polycystic Ovary Syndrome (PCOS) is a hormonal imbalance disorder.
 Women with PCOS may have irregular menstrual cycles and elevated levels of the hormone androgen.
 Although the exact cause is unknown, you can manage PCOS to alleviate symptoms and mitigate the risk of diabetes with specific supplements for PCOS.

 Researchers purport that excess insulin may be a potential cause of PCOS.
 Insulin is a hormone produced in the pancreas that allows your body to regulate and use sugar for energy.
 If you become resistant to insulin, then your blood sugar levels rise and your body will produce more insulin in response.
 Excess insulin might increase androgen production, causing difficulty with ovulation.
 Evidence also shows that PCOS could be hereditary.

 A systematic review examined the effects of chromium supplementation on insulin resistance in women with PCOS.
 Five randomized controlled trials were included within the search criteria and showed no significant difference in fasting insulin between chromium and placebo.
 Yet two of the studies did show a difference between chromium and placebo groups.
 Clinical relevance was determined to be uncertain, with more studies needed to confirm results [R].

 Another systematic review and meta-analysis examined seven randomized controlled trials and found that chromium supplementation had a positive effect on body mass index (BMI), fasting insulin, and free testosterone concentration in patients with PCOS [R].

 Chromium Picolinate: Takeaway

-More evidence is needed to support the use of chromium picolinate for potential benefits associated with diabetes, obesity and other metabolic disorders.
+More evidence is needed to support the use of chromium picolinate supplements for potential benefits associated with diabetes, obesity, and other metabolic disorders.
 Research however does clearly indicate that chromium has a positive effect on insulin levels, metabolism of macronutrients, and promoting healthy blood glucose levels.